Packet Capture Overview

 Feature in development - details are subject to change

-Packet captures enable you to make copies of frames passing through a network device for inspection.
-This is often useful for troubleshooting or forensic analysis.
-This article covers enhancements to previous versions of the Meraki packet capture utility provided by Cloud-based packet capture (Intelligent Capture)
+Packet captures allow you to make copies of frames passing through a network device for inspection.
+This is useful for troubleshooting or forensic analysis.
+This article covers enhancements to previous versions of the Meraki packet capture utility provided by cloud-based packet capture (Intelligent capture)

-Intelligent Capture allows you to capture, store, view, and download captures directly in Meraki dashboard.
-Start by navigating to the Network-wide > Packet Capture page:
+Intelligent capture allows you to capture, store, view, and download captures directly in the Meraki dashboard.
+Start by navigating to the Network-wide > Monitor > Packet Capture page:

 From the New capture tab, set the following parameters to take a packet capture:

-- Save to cloud - save to Meraki Dashboard for storage and later reference.
+1. Save to cloud: save to Meraki dashboard for storage and later reference.

-- Quick View - Review the capture details in your browser once the capture has completed.
+3. Quick View: Review the capture details in your browser once the capture has completed.

-- Enter filter expressions if desired to reduce the types of traffic that are captured.
+4. Enter filter expressions, if desired, to reduce the types of traffic that are captured.

-- You can review examples of filter expressions by clicking on the View example filters link
+1. You can review examples of filter expressions by clicking on the View example filters link.

-- Use the copy link to optionally copy any of the sample expressions and paste into the capture filters field.
+1. Use the Copy link to optionally copy any of the sample expressions and paste into the capture filters field.

 Click the Start capture button to begin the capture.
 A progress bar will appear while traffic is being captured, and you can click Cancel capture to stop the capture early.
 Captures that are canceled early are still saved to cloud.

-Once the capture is finished, choose to view or download the capture, create a new capture, or click See all captures to navigate to the Stored captures tab.
+Once the capture is finished, choose View capture or Download capture, create a new capture, or click See all captures to navigate to the Stored captures tab.

-When a switch is under heavy load, in order to protect critical network services, some frames may not be captured.
+To protect critical network services when a switch is under heavy load some frames may not be captured.

 Managing Stored Captures